jared1980/weeklystatus/weeklystatus.md

  - email notification failure with port 465 with commit 2f43cb5
     - 📌 [05/19] reported by CL
     - ✅ [05/24] Fixed by adding more signature algorithms for TLS 1.3.

+#####
+ - 20079 [BBTC][VPN][Internet-Access] When triggering IP address change by an connected VPN client (Wireguard) the Speedport does not come back online
+ - 20122 The Router can be incapacitated via a VPN connection

+When "Change IP address" pressed, browser send "disable" and "online" to CGI.
+But "online" never reach httpd due to Internet is disconnected.

+##### W724
+ - Busybox CVE issues

+The busybox has reported with 14 new vulnerabilities.
+W724 uses busybox 1.16.2 that was affected by 4.
+But the applet hash was not compiled and installed.
+Therefore, we need to fix 3 vulnerabilities which are CVE-2021-42378/42385/42386.
+They are all releated to awk.
+So porting 1.34.0 awk to busybox

 #### Sophia